-A search via the internet result in a fairly long list of articles and posts but few if any describe exactly the processes of patient care.
+A search via the internet results in a fairly long list of articles and posts but few if any describe exactly the processes of patient care that can be understood by someone new to the subject.
 It would appear that understanding of it is assumed.
 The term process as applied in other industrial endeavors is seldom used in medical circles except when discussing quality management and clinical information systems.

-In practice, the method of caring for patients and their disease guided by a standard sequence of clinical processes is used by all direct care providers (clinicians) be they doctors, nurses, physiotherapists, occupational therapists, speech therapists, nutritionists, counselors, and clinical psychologists.
-Currently in some instances, optometrists and audiometrists are also care practitioners (manage some patients on their own) and would therefore be guided by the same processes.
+In practice, the method of caring for patients and their disease guided by a defined sequence of clinical processes is used by all direct care providers (clinicians) be they doctors, nurses, physiotherapists, occupational therapists, speech therapists, nutritionists, counselors, and clinical psychologists.
+Currently in some instances, optometrists and audiologists (audiometrists) are also care practitioners i.e. they manage some patients on their own.
+They would therefore be guided by the same processes.